bluesky66-dev/kibana/x-pack/plugins/uptime/public/components/monitor/synthetics/waterfall/README.md

 ### Sticky top axis

-By default there is no "sticky" axis functionality in HyperSec Charts, therefore a second chart is rendered, this contains a replica of the top axis, and renders one empty data point (as a chart can't only have an axis).
+By default there is no "sticky" axis functionality in Elastic Charts, therefore a second chart is rendered, this contains a replica of the top axis, and renders one empty data point (as a chart can't only have an axis).
 This second chart is then positioned in such a way that it covers the top of the real axis, and remains fixed.

 ## Data